BCBetter Calculators

 What is the difference between 15-year and 30-year mortgages?

-A 15-year mortgage has higher monthly payments but you pay far less total interest and build equity faster.
-A 30-year mortgage has lower monthly payments, making it more affordable month-to-month, but costs significantly more in total interest.
+A 15-year mortgage has significantly higher monthly payments but you pay far less total interest and build equity at twice the pace.
+A 30-year mortgage has lower monthly payments, making it more affordable month-to-month, but the total interest paid is often more than the original loan amount.
+Lenders also typically offer slightly lower interest rates on 15-year loans, widening the long-term savings gap.

 How does interest rate affect my payment?